tjohnston-softdev/coding-challenge-20201023/submission/multiple-choice.md

 ---

+### Set Timeout

-### What will the following JavaScript code output?
+What will the following JavaScript code output?

 ```javascript
 var i = 0;